Ayush-iitkgp/Ayush-iitkgp.github.io/index.md

 As Google Summer of Code 2016 student, I implemented the support for the **Complex SemiDefinite Programming** in [Convex.jl](http://convexjl.readthedocs.io/en/latest/) under the guidance of [Madeleine Udell](https://people.orie.cornell.edu/mru8/) and [Dvijotham Krishnamurthy](http://www.its.caltech.edu/~dvij/).
 I have also been part of the project involving the application of optimization techniques in field of portfolio optimization.

-While trying to keep up with the rapid advancements in technology, I like to spend my free time traveling, hiking, running and playing cricket.</p>
+While trying to keep up with the rapid advancements in technology, I like to spend my free time traveling, hiking, running and playing cricket.

 ## Contact
 **Gmail:** | **ayushpandey.iitkgp@gmail.com**